Helping Someone with Depression

 Lifeline Australia – 24-hour suicide crisis support service at 13 11 14.
 (Lifeline Australia)

-Crisis Centers in Canada – Locate suicide crisis centers in Canada by province.
-(Centre For Suicide Prevention)
+Crisis Centers Across Canada – Locate suicide crisis centers in Canada by province.
+(Canadian Association for Suicide Prevention)

 IASP – Find crisis centers and helplines around the world.
 (International Association for Suicide Prevention).